BrunoApparecido/UraniumUI/docs/en/themes/material/components/TextField.md

 | --- | --- |
 | ![MAUI Material Design TextField](../../../../images/textfield-demo-light-android.gif) | ![MAUI Material Design TextField](../../../../images/textfield-demo-dark-windows.gif) |

+## Properties

+### Text Input Properties
+- `Text` - Gets or sets the text value of the TextField
+- `TextColor` - Gets or sets the color of the text
+- `Keyboard` - Gets or sets the keyboard type (e.g., Default, Numeric, Email)
+- `IsPassword` - Gets or sets whether the TextField should mask its text
+- `MaxLength` - Gets or sets the maximum length of text allowed
+- `IsTextPredictionEnabled` - Gets or sets whether text prediction is enabled
+- `CharacterSpacing` - Gets or sets the spacing between characters
+- `HorizontalTextAlignment` - Gets or sets the horizontal alignment of the text

+### Behavior Properties
+- `AllowClear` - Gets or sets whether a clear button is shown to clear the text
+- `DisallowClearButtonFocus` - Gets or sets whether the clear button can receive focus
+- `SelectAllTextOnFocus` - Gets or sets whether all text should be selected when the field receives focus
+- `IsReadOnly` - Gets or sets whether the TextField is read-only
+- `ReturnType` - Gets or sets the return key type
+- `ReturnCommand` - Gets or sets the command to execute when the return key is pressed
+- `ReturnCommandParameter` - Gets or sets the parameter for the return command

+### Selection Properties
+- `SelectionLength` - Gets or sets the length of the selected text
+- `CursorPosition` - Gets or sets the position of the cursor
+- `SelectionHighlightColor` - Gets or sets the color of the text selection highlight

+## Events

+- `TextChanged` - Occurs when the text value changes
+- `Completed` - Occurs when the user completes the text input (e.g., presses return)

+## Methods

+- `ClearValue()` - Clears the text value of the TextField
+- `SelectAllText()` - Selects all text in the TextField
+- `DisplayValidation()` - Displays validation results
+- `ResetValidation()` - Resets the validation state and clears the text

 ## Icon
 TextFields support setting an icon on the left side of the control.
 You can set the icon by setting the `Icon` property.
 The icon can be any `ImageSource` object.
 FontImageSource is recommended as Icon since its color can be changed when focused.